mucsci-students/2022fa-420-Velcro/README.md

 An OS-compatible file, entitled Velcro-3.0.0, will be built in the new Target folder.
 Windows users are recommended to run the package by running the command: java -jar ./target/Velcro-3.0.0.jar.

 ###COMMAND LINE INTERFACE USE
-When operating the command line interface, use the command --help to list all available commands.
+* When operating the command line interface, use the command --help to list all available commands.
+* In order to initiate autocomplete, enter a space and a "/" character in the command line following any user input.
+For example: "he /" will autocomplete "help."

 ####MAINTAINERS
 	* Jon Beare